wescale/katacoda-staging/README.md

 # Katacoda

-Production Katacoda repository of WeScale.
-Any modification to this repository will be pushed into production : https://www.katacoda.com/wescale
+Staging Katacoda repository of WeScale.
+Any modification to this repository will be pushed into staging : https://www.katacoda.com/ws-staging.

+## Contribute

+To create a new course, you simply need to create a folder at the root and put an `index.json` file in it.

+> all developments need to be done / merged on the master branch to appear in katacoda.